 I am very interested in the fact that, in the United Kingdom, we have 152 local authorities, and they’re all dealing with data under the same legal and regulatory framework, so we don’t surely actually need 152 answers, do we?

 It’s that kind of interpretative vagary, as it were, or duplication that can stultify change, so we have focused on that in a very practical way.
-We’re looking to program a project, at the moment, thinking about the kinds of innovations that we might be able to, in practice, affect within the systems that we have around access to children’s records.
+We’re looking to program a project, at the moment, thinking about the kinds of innovations that we might be able to, in practice, affect the systems that we have around access to children’s records.
 Do they really need to struggle with the ways in which the data is made available to them?
 It was written for a different purpose, and then when they see it, it’s either very heavily redacted or full of jargon and can be un-illuminating to the child that’s been waiting a long, long time to try and find the answers to their own past.
 Surely, we can do that better together.

 OLIVIA NEAL: And so, for the incubator, you’ve got a year or so under your belt of moving this forward.
 What are your plans for next steps?
 Where do you hope to take this as we look forward maybe another 12 months?